archivesspace/archivesspace/docs/user/building-an-archivesspace-release.md

   $ ./bin/jekyll serve # optional if you want to have a look at the site.
 ```

-6. Commit the docs directory to git then push it to the gh-pages branch
+8. Commit the docs directory to git then push it to the gh-pages branch

 ```
+$ cd ../ # go to top of the working tree
 $  git subtree push --prefix docs origin gh-pages
 ( or, if you get a FF error )
 $ git push origin `git subtree split --prefix docs master`:gh-pages --force
 ```

-7. Now merge in the docs directory back into master.
+9. Now merge in the docs directory back into master by committing the new-document
+branch, creating a PR, and merging the PR

 ## Build the release